Back to Blog

 It’s a solid rule of thumb that most fitness businesses will not make money within their first year of opening, so it’s important that you have a solid runway of funding available to you.

-Read More: How ABC Glofox can boost your membership by 250%
+Read More: How ABC Glofox can be the fitness business partner you need

 One of the most expensive and essential decisions is the location of your gym.
 This will form the bulk of your operational costs.
 In reality, it will be one of the most significant costs in your business plan.
 Your location needs to be worth the cost in terms of getting foot traffic through the door.
 Street visibility is crucial if you don’t plan on spending a lot on marketing but will cost more each month.
 The cost can even vary widely within cities, let alone throughout the U.S.